-- 1.1 The general admission requirement for programmes is that the applicant shall be deemed capable of achieving the standards required for that qualification. - 1.2 Pursuant to Clause 1.1 above, an applicant shall provide evidence acceptable to the University of their meeting the University entry criteria for the qualification. - 1.3 The Vice-Chancellor has the right to refuse admission to any person applying for a programme who is deemed unsuitable under the provisions of the Education Act 1989 Section 224 (13). - 1.4 Applicants for admission to a programme must provide evidence acceptable to the University of their competence in English or Māori. - 1.5 An applicant shall be deemed competent in English for admission purposes if at least one of the following is satisfied: - 1.5.1 the applicant has an NCEA qualification or equivalent, including the literacy requirements as appropriate to individual programmes. - 1.5.2 the applicant has an appropriate qualification from a country where the main language of instruction and assessment for that qualification was English - 1.5.3 the applicant performs to a satisfactory standard in an approved English language test as prescribed in Schedule 1 of these regulations - 1.5.4 the applicant provides other evidence acceptable to the board of studies of competence in both written and spoken English. - 1.6 Notwithstanding Clause 1.5 above, the University will not accept responsibility for an academic failure attributable to a student's lack of competence in English1. - 1.7 The board of studies determines which evidence of English competence it accepts under 1.5 where an applicant is able to present evidence under more than one category of English language competence. - 1.8 Clause 1.5 above does not apply to programmes which have as their objective(s) the teaching of general English language.
+- 1.1 The general admission requirement for programmes is that the applicant shall be deemed capable of achieving the standards required for that qualification. - 1.2 Pursuant to Clause 1.1 above, an applicant shall provide evidence acceptable to the University of their meeting the University entry criteria for the qualification. - 1.3 The Vice-Chancellor has the right to refuse admission to any person applying for a programme who is deemed unsuitable under the provisions of the Education Act 1989 Section 224 (13). - 1.4 Applicants for admission to a programme must provide evidence acceptable to the University of their competence in English or Māori. - 1.5 An applicant shall be deemed competent in English for admission purposes if at least one of the following is satisfied: - 1.5.1 the applicant has an NCEA qualification or equivalent, including the literacy requirements as appropriate to individual programmes. - 1.5.2 the applicant has an appropriate qualification from a country where the main language of instruction and assessment for that qualification was English - 1.5.3 the applicant performs to a satisfactory standard in an approved English language test as prescribed in Schedule 1 of these regulations - 1.5.4 the applicant provides other evidence acceptable to the board of studies of competence in both written and spoken English. - 1.6 Notwithstanding Clause 1.5 above, the University will not accept responsibility for an academic failure attributable to a student's lack of competence in English1. - 1.7 The board of studies determines which evidence of English competence it accepts under 1.5 where an applicant is able to present evidence under more than one category of English language competence. - 1.8 Clause 1.5 above does not apply to programmes which have as their objective(s) the teaching of general English language. - 1.9 All applicants are required to indicate whether they are applying to study as either a domestic2 or international student and are required to provide proof of their status as prescribed in Part 3, Section 5, Clause 5.2 of these regulations. - 1.10 A domestic applicant who has not reached the age of 16 years by the first day of the semester for which admission is sought will not be eligible to be admitted to the University without a School Exemption Certificate from the Ministry of Education (for admission into full-time study) or a letter from the secondary school principal (for admission into part-time study).

-1 Note: The University offers a range of English support courses to aid entry to a programme or while studying
+Note: The University offers a range of English support courses to aid entry to a programme or while studying A domestic applicant is one of the following: